johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-03-20-text-first-mui-tabs/index.md

 description: 'Learn how to use the MUI tabs component in a text first way that remains strongly typed.'
 ---

 I love the Material-UI (MUI) library for React.
-It's a fantastic library that provides a lot of components out of the box.
+Hand on heart, I'm not very good at making UIs that are attractive.
+So I always grab for something to paper over my cracks.
+MUI is awesome for that.
+Cracking some might say.

 One of the components that I use frequently is the tabs component.
-However, I've found that the tabs component can be a little tricky to use in a text-first way that remains strongly typed.
-This post documents how to use the MUI tabs component in a text-first way that remains strongly typed.
+However, I've found that it component can be a little tricky to use it in a "text-first" way that remains strongly typed.
+This post documents how to do just that!

 ![title image reading "Text-first MUI Tabs" with the MUI logo](title-image.png)